Azure/azure-sdk-for-python/sdk/identity/azure-identity-broker/README.md

 ## Use the default account for sign-in

-When this option is specified the credential will attempt to silently use the default broker account.
+When the `use_default_broker_account` argument is set to `True`, the credential will attempt to silently use the default broker account.
 If using the default account fails, the credential will fall back to interactive authentication.

 ```
 cred = new InteractiveBrowserBrokerCredential(use_default_broker_account=True)